pkmishra/node-perfectapi/readme.md

  - Command-line access to your API
  - JSONP interface to your API - that means you can access it using JavaScript from another domain
  - REST interface to your API
+ - Native .NET client to your API - access from .NET without dealing with REST, JSON, WebRequest etc.
- - Javascript binding (call your API directly from javascript using rpc - no Ajax, just a simple async call)
+ - Javascript client (call your API directly from javascript using rpc - no Ajax, just a simple async call)
  - Awesomely amazing test page for your users to learn/experiment/test your API

 Reasons not to use PerfectAPI
 -----------------------------

- - It's still in Beta.
-You may want to wait for it to stabilize a bit.
  - If your API is primarily a simple data access layer, then you may be better off using another library that specializes in data access.
  - You want control over what your REST API looks like.
 (PerfectAPI sacrifices some of your design freedom in order to promote a consistent API model).